Jiao Province Campaign: First Wu counteroffensive (268)

-In 268, the Wu emperor, Sun Hao, launched a counteroffensive against Jin to reclaim Jiao.
+In 268, the Wu emperor, Sun Hao, began a campaign against Jin on multiple fronts, including a counteroffensive to reclaim Jiao.
 He sent the Inspector of Jiao, Liu Jun (劉俊), the Grand Commander, Xiu Ze (脩則) and the general Gu Rong (顧容) to attack the province.
 The Wu generals carried out three attacks, and in all three of them, they were defeated by Yang Ji.
 The commanderies of Yulin and Jiuzhen also sided with Yang Ji during the conflict.
 Yang Ji sent his generals, Dong Yuan (董元) and Mao Jiong (毛炅) to attack Hepu.
 The Jin and Wu force clashed at Gucheng, where Jin scored a great victory, killing Liu Jun and Xiu Ze in the process.
 The remaining Wu soldiers scattered and fled back to Hepu.
 Mao Jiong was appointed Administrator of Yulin while Dong Yuan was appointed Administrator of Jiuzhen.
 Also, around this time, the southern states of Lâm Ấp and Funan sent tributes to Jin as a sign of friendship.

 Second Wu counteroffensive (269–271)

 Initial stages

 In 269, Sun Hao launched a second counteroffensive, this time sending two armies.
-The first army, led by Yu Si and Xue Xu, marched through the roads Jing province while the second army, led by Li Xu (李勗) and Xu Cun (徐存) marched along the coast from Jian'an.
+The first army, led by Yu Si and Xue Xu, marched through the roads of Jing province while the second army, led by Li Xu (李勗) and Xu Cun (徐存) marched along the coast from Jian'an.
 The two armies would meet at Hepu to attack Jiaozhi.
 However, Li Xu's army had trouble moving along the coastline, and after killing his guide general, Feng Fei (馮斐), Li Xu led his army to return.
 The minister He Ding (何定), accused Li Xu of killing Feng Fei and withdrawing without authorization.
 As a result, Sun Hao had Li Xu, Xu Cun and their families executed.

 The army from Jing were thus left to fight the couteroffensive on their own.
 After they reached Hepu, Wu's Administrator of Cangwu, Tao Huang volunteered to lead an attack against Yang Ji at the Fen River (分水), but he was defeated and lost two generals in the battle.
 His superior, Xue Xu, was furious at him for his defeat, and was considering withdrawing from the province.
 However, later that night, Tao Huang launched a night raid against Dong Yuan and won a great victory, capturing much of the enemy's treasure before returning.
 The victory shifted Xue Xu's attitude towards Tao Huang, so much so that he decided to give Tao Huang command over the campaign.